Why Inner work?

-All the messages we have scripted into ourselves from our culture, family of origin and social conditioning show up in specific ways at work.
+All the messages we, women have scripted into ourselves from our culture, family of origin, and social conditioning show up in specific ways at work.
 Being aware of such elements is a crucial factor of inner work.

 These messages are part of us that can pull our energy down.
 It influences our actions and behaviours as leaders.
 This is my claim: